 -

-The Rosalind Franklin Institute (RFI)
+The Rosalind Franklin Institute (The Franklin)

 The RFI is dedicated to developing tomorrow’s life science innovations through technology development and needle-point research.